jmonlong/pangenome-evaluation/README.md

 TL;DR Add a line to `input.graphs.s3.links.csv` with `CURRENT_PATH,CORRECT_PATH`

+## Chromosome

+To increase turn around time, we do the analysis on one chromosome.
+We started with `chr20` which is the default.
+To use a different chromosome, change the [config file](snakemake_config.yaml) or add `chr=chr2` in the `--config` part of the command line.

 ## Snakemake pipeline

 The snakemake pipeline currently implements both the pangenome evaluation and some pangenome construction (minigraph, seqwish/smoothxg, VCF approach).